influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.3/administration/security-best-practices.md

 #### Optional Heroku Organizations

-Like the other OAuth2 providers, access to Chronograf via Heroku can be restricted to members of specific Heroku organizations. his is controlled using the `HEROKU_ORGS` environment variable or the [`--heroku-organizations`](/chronograf/v1.3/administration/configuration/#heroku-organization) switch and is comma-separated.
+Like the other OAuth2 providers, access to Chronograf via Heroku can be restricted to members of specific Heroku organizations.
+This is controlled using the `HEROKU_ORGS` environment variable or the [`--heroku-organizations`](/chronograf/v1.3/administration/configuration/#heroku-organization) switch and is comma-separated.
 If we wanted to permit access from the `hill-valley-preservation-society` organization and `the-pinheads` organization, we would use the following environment variable:
 ```sh
 export HEROKU_ORGS=hill-valley-preservation-sociey,the-pinheads